Julie Syme: Mayfair Theatre

 Syme has had a long association with the Mayfair Theatre in Kaikōura, an art deco building on The Esplanade.
-Along with her husband Melville, she is a former owner of the theatre.
-The Mayfair Theatre was first opened in 1935 as a venue for cinema and concerts.
-In 1985, the building was put up for sale and by 1986, it had been purchased for the town as a result of a community fundraising initiative.
-Syme and her husband were both members of the Theatre Committee who managed the venue from that point.
+The Mayfair Theatre was first opened in 1934 as a venue for cinema and concerts.
+In 1970 the theatre was leased by Kaikoura High School and purchased for $13,000 by the community.
+In 1984 after the school lease ended it was run by the Kaikoura Community Theatre Inc. Trust (KCT).
+Syme and her husband were both members of the Theatre Committee which managed the venue from that point.

 The building was damaged beyond repair in the 2016 Kaikōura earthquake, and Syme was involved in the major fundraising efforts to build a new cinema and performance venue on the site, retaining the 1934 art deco façade.
 After a $3.6 million restoration project, the building was re-opened in November 2020 as the Mayfair Arts and Culture Centre Te Whare Toi ō Kaikōura.
 As at 2022, Syme and her husband Melville are members of the Mayfair Board of Directors.